 One of my favorite things about living in the Northeast is the fall foliage.
 I love the change of seasons, and we look forward to seeing the leaves change.
 When I think about leaf peeping, I usually think about the Indian Ladder Trail.
 If you live in the Capital Region, this hike is not to be missed!

 This trail is part of John Boyd Thacher State Park, located in Voorheesville, which is a part of the Albany area.
 While the trail is not particularly long, it makes for a nice scenic hike, and afterwards you can have a picnic and play on the playgrounds.
+There are also lots of other trails at Thacher Park (read my post about the other trails here).

 We usually park by the “yellow playground” and walk towards the direction of the new visitor’s center, where you find an entrance.
 If you search Google Maps for “Indian Ladder Trail”, it should pop up.
 The trail is a loop, so you hike down to the main trail, and can loop back to your starting point on the upper trail.